 Air Asia, meanwhile, holds firm delivery positions on 200 Airbus A320neos and has placed orders for 375 A320-family airplanes.
 It and its various subsidiaries now fly just over 100 A320s in the region.

 Apart from airline operations, the Malindo joint venture calls for NADI and Lion Grup to partner in MRO provision, supply chain management and so-called human capital development.
-The partners expect it to boost NADI’s MRO operations run by AIROD Aerospace Technology (AAe), making it one of the largest independent MRO service providers in the region.
+The partners expect it to boost NADI’s MRO operations, run by AIROD Aerospace Technology (AAe), making it one of the largest independent MRO service providers in the region.

 “As a leading MRO service provider in the region, NADI has always aspired to not just facilitate growth but also proactively stimulate growth, locally and regionally,” said NADI president Tan Sri Ahmad Johan.
-“The agreements signed today will not only help us expand our service offerings, but it provides us the necessary platform and resources to develop human capital that is necessary to fuel the industry in Malaysia, as well as through the region.
+“The agreements signed today will not only help us expand our service offerings, but they provide us the necessary platform and resources to develop human capital that is necessary to fuel the industry in Malaysia, as well as through the region.
 The joint venture will benefit more than just two companies.
 This strategic partnership will benefit Malaysia and Indonesia, where these two companies are based, as well as the entire region that they will service.”